k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 A customized flow can be added to table's extract, load or delete.
 The implementor can set a customized flow for all activities - extract, delete, and load - or for some of the activities.
 This feature opens a variety of capabilities such as:

-- Custom masking of selective fields (not catalog based).
+- Custom masking of selective fields (not catalog-based).

 - Extract or Load massive data that requires using 3rd party tools, such as, DB2move.

-- Impact the order the table's execution.
+- Impact the order of the table's execution.

 The following settings should be populated for each record:

-- **interface_name** - the interface name as defined in the TDM project implementation.
+- **interface_name** - the interface name defined in the TDM project implementation.
 - **schema_name** - the DB schema.
-Optional field.
-- **table_name** - optional field.
+- **table_name** - populated with the table name.
 If the table_name is empty, the customized flows will run on all the tables in the interface and schema.
 - **extract_flow** - populated with the customized extract flow.
 - **table_order** - populated with a number.
 The table order in the TableLevelDefinitions has the highest priority and can override the order defined in the TableLevelInterfaces MTable.
 - **delete_flow** - populated with the customized delete flow.